pallavi-shetty/cvp-simulator/README.md

 # cvp-simulator
-Created Vehicle event data (IOT) simulator to be used in dev environment
+Created Vehicle event data (IOT) simulator.

+Note:  This project is copyright of Pallavi Shetty